mtmmy/Leetcode/Python/0074_SearchA2DMatrix/README.md

 Write an efficient algorithm that searches for a value in an m x n matrix.
 This matrix has the following properties:

+- Integers in each row are sorted from left to right.
+- The first integer of each row is greater than the last integer of the previous row.

 Example 1:

 ```